carstendev/ShowcaseProjects/Threading/README.md

 Create A Progress Bar for Downloads - Create a progress bar for applications that can keep track of a download in progress.
-The progress bar will be on a separate thread and will communicate with the main thread using delegates.
+The progress bar will be on a separate thread and will communicate with the main thread using some pattern.